 All interested individuals who apply for membership and pay the duly assessed annual dues of the association shall be “members in good standing of WAESOL” and shall be entitled to all rights and privileges of membership.

-WAESOL will establish a student membership category at rates to be determined by the sitting board.
+WAESOL may establish a student membership category at rates to be determined by the sitting board.
 Student members shall enjoy the same rights and privileges as an individual member.

 IV.
 Interest Sections

 Interest Sections represent the various professional concerns of WAESOL and are established by the Board as follows: a petition signed by at least twenty (20) WAESOL members is submitted to the Board.
-The Board then acts upon the petition.
 The petition must include: